stjordanis/terra-docs-old/docs/dev-spec-market.md

 $$

 For example, we'll start with equal pools of Terra and Luna, both worth 1000 SDR total.
 The size of the Terra pool is 1000 UST, and assuming the price of Luna<>SDR is 0.5, the size of the Luna pool is 2000 Luna.
-A swap of 100 SDT for Luna would return around 90.91 SDR worth of Luna (≈ 181.82 LUNA).
+A swap of 100 SDT for Luna would return around 90.91 SDR worth of Luna (≈ 181.82 Luna).
 The offer of 100 SDT is added to the Terra pool, and the 90.91 SDT worth of Luna are taken out of the Luna pool.

 ```text
 CP = 1000000 SDR